daveed/welcome-chat/README.md

 ## Overview

-A Rails 5 chat app using websockets.
+A Rails 5 chat app using websockets

 ____